-The horror is, with full knowledge that Jesus was the King, The Jews murdered their King!
+The horror is, with full knowledge, the Jews murdered their hereditary King!
 (This is going to be a bitter pill to swallow.)
-You might say that those today who reject the Kingly life of Jesus are, in a figure, rejecting the King.
+You might say that those, today, who have rejected the Kingly life of Jesus are, in a figure, murdering the kingly part of His legacy.

-Twenty Scriptural Proofs He Was a True King
+Twenty-two Scriptural Proofs That Jesus Was a True King

-Here’s a question for you: Were you, as I, taught that Jesus was a poor carpenter?
+Here’s a question for you: Were you taught, as I was, that Jesus was a poor carpenter?

 Larry Huggins is a father, a husband, a pastor and a missionary, an author, and a broadcaster.
 He has traveled to scores of nations, planting churches and bible schools, and conducting seminars and evangelistic crusades.